What We Do:

 UPCOMING 2020 CLINICS:

-Our JANUARY clinic will a little different due to the holiday---it will be on the SECOND Thursday, January 9th from 9 am-12 noon at St. Barnabas Episcopal Church (address below).
+Our JUNE clinic will on Thursday, JUNE 4th from 9 am-12 noon at St. Barnabas Episcopal Church (address below).
 Registration will start at 8:00 am.

 Please know that will be working with a small veterinary volunteer team each month and each pet may not be able to see a veterinarian.
 So, if your pet only needs vaccines, heartworm testing or nail trimming only, a veterinary technician team will be happy to assist you with this, as your pet may not be able to see a vet this time.
 We may be limiting our veterinarian exams to sick patients only--to be triaged by our medical staff at the time of registration, so if you feel that your pet needs to be seen by a vet, we are happy to accommodate as many people as we can---there may be a long wait time, however, so bring a book! :)